pavannaik3009/IMDB_Reco/README.md

 There are four main object types in Beautifulsoup: Beautifulsoup Object, tag object, NavigatableString object and Comment object.

 We need to call the HTML doc initially and set it equal to IMDB markup.
+Here is an example of scraping the Movie Name from the IMDB website.

 <img width="1440" alt="Screen Shot 2019-11-21 at 3 13 12 PM" src="https://user-images.githubusercontent.com/43712046/69583705-1da93080-0fa1-11ea-98db-726c2c12d243.png">

+The entire code for scraping the Top-250 movies from IMDB can be found [here.](https://github.com/pavannaik3009/IMDB_Reco/blob/master/WebScraping.ipynb)

 We have scraped the **Movie Name, Director, Release Date, Running time, Country, Language, IMDB Rating, Genre, Number of votes, Plot, Cast** from IMDB website.